piotrbajdek/lngcnv/README.md

 # INSTALLATION ON LINUX

-### METHOD 1
+## METHOD 1

-Install from crates.io by the use of cargo:
+**1.** Install from crates.io by the use of cargo:

 _cargo install lngcnv --version 1.0.0_

 By default, the file will be downloaded to .cargo/bin/, a hidden folder in your home directory.

-For convenience, you will probably want to copy lngcnv to /usr/bin/ as in Method 2 (3a, 3b).
+**2a.** For convenience, you will probably want to copy lngcnv to /usr/bin/ as in Method 2 (3a, 3b).

+**2b.** Alternatively, add ~/.cargo/bin directory to your PATH variable (see documentation of your shell).

-### METHOD 2
+## METHOD 2

 **1.** Download the binary 'lngcnv' for Linux x86_64 from GitHub: